-Spider plants may be one of the most resilient houseplants but even they aren’t immune to root rot, a silent killer that, if not dealt with quickly, can completely devastate your plant.
+Spider plants may be one of the strongest houseplants but they can still be hit by root rot.
+It’s a silent killer than if you don’t deal with quickly will absolutely devastate your spider plant.

-Root rot sneaks in when water management goes wrong.
-It can either be through overwatering or poor soil drainage.
-But whatever the cause it can be devastating to your spider plant.
+Root rot almost always happens when you aren’t watering the right way.
+It could be overwatering or that the soil isn’t draining properly.
+But whatever the cause it can be a disaster for your spider plant.

-So in this guide we’ll look at how to recognize root rot, the reasons it occurs, and most importantly – how to save your spider plant from this common problem.
+So in this guide we’ll look at how to recognize root rot, the reasons it occurs and most importantly – how to save your spider plant when it does.

 What is Root Rot?